hansangwoo-data/Synthetic-Global-Collectible-RPG-Analytics/README.md

 ## Limitations

 This project uses synthetic data, so the findings should be treated as scenario-based analysis rather than real production evidence.
 The dataset does not include individual transactions, VOC/CS records, or experiment assignments, so buyer switching, boss-entry behavior, and causal effects cannot be confirmed at the user level.
 The separate login example is only used to demonstrate exact-day retention measurement and is not linked to the main scenario data.
-[Remaining weaknesses and interview preparation]